aarron-lee/gpd-win-tricks/README.md

   - note, for some of this hardware to work, you must be on the latest bios for the 6800u Win 4
   - oculink hasn't been confirmed to work with eGPUs, but it should work with AMD eGPUs
 - fan control is possible via Decky Plugin
+- while there technically is a fingerprint reader driver, it is outdated and doesn't work on newer versions of Linux. see [here](https://github.com/mrrbrilliant/ft9201-static) for the outdated driver

 ## GPD Win Max 2 (6800u)